blockchainkatas/react-bitcoin-wallet/README.md

 A Bitcoin wallet sample application using React.

-> **WARNING: IT'S ONLY A SAMPLE!.
+> **WARNING: IT'S ONLY A SAMPLE!
 If you use this sample with real bitcoins, you do so at your own risk.**

-The purpose: learning React.
+The purpose: learning React & Blockchain/Bitocin.

 We are using [BlockCypher](https://www.blockcypher.com/) API for the backend.

-This app was inspired by another [PH]P Bitcoin wallet sample](https://github.com/blockcypher/php-wallet-sample).
+This app was inspired by another [PHP Bitcoin wallet sample](https://github.com/blockcypher/php-wallet-sample).

 ## Domain